-Applicants who are not students or graduates of an education programs recognized by CRPO must use the competencies mapping tool (available within the online application form) to demonstrate how their education and training can be considered substantially equivalent to a recognized program.
+Applicants who are not students or graduates of a CRPO recognized/accepted program must use the competencies mapping tool (available within the online application form) to demonstrate how their education and training can be considered substantially equivalent to a recognized program.
 The tool allows applicants to articulate how they have developed the knowledge, skill and judgment required for entry into the profession.
-The tool itself is accessible within a user’s account in the CRPO registrant management system (temporarily disabled until late January 2021 due to system upgrades).
+The tool itself is accessible within a user’s CRPO account.

 The Mapping Tool can take a significant amount of time to fill in.
 It requires applicants to contact the institution where they completed their psychotherapy program to obtain supporting documentation (i.e. course syllabi, details of clinical placements, etc.) if they do not already have the documentation listed in the Supporting Documents Checklist.